mozilla/data-docs/src/datasets/non_desktop/events_daily/reference.md

 # Accessing the Data

 While it is possible to build queries that access this events data directly, the Data Platform instead recommends using a set of stored procedures we have available.
-These procedures create easily-queryable views that hide the complexity of the event representation.
-The [mozfun library documentation](https://mozilla.github.io/bigquery-etl/mozfun/event_analysis/) has information about these procedures and examples of their usage.
+These procedures create easily queryable views that hide the complexity of the event representation.
+The [`mozfun` library documentation](https://mozilla.github.io/bigquery-etl/mozfun/event_analysis/) has information about these procedures and examples of their usage.

 # Data Reference